 Accuracy of answers provided

 All ten participants determined the correct answer in all three tasks.
-As no misinterpretation of content had taken place, it could be inferred that the software product correctly presents information in a way in which a user would expect.
+As no misinterpretation of content had taken place, it should be inferred that the software product correctly presents information in a way in which a user would expect.
 This also showed that the software product had functioned correctly.

 The participant’s first choice of functionality for completing tasks